keifufu/rainmeter-rust-plugin-template/README.md

 ### Building the Plugin
 1. Install Rust (`winget install rustlang.rustup`)
-2. Install "Desktop development with C++" in Visual Studio (we need the msvc compiler)
+2. Install "Desktop development with C++" in Visual Studio
 3. Clone this repository
 4. Run `build.bat`

 It's important to note that `build.bat` has configuration options, make sure to check them out!

 Additionally, plugin name, version and copyright can be found in `Cargo.toml`

+### Notes
+- The 32bit output is currently crashing rainmeter, I'm working on resolving it.